cmahnke/ric-unknownartist/content/post/mystery-again/index.md

 **So we need to restart the search!**

+But first, let's start a bit of cleanup:
+* Meibohm Fine Arts will update the [page on Ric / Fritz Neumann](https://www.meibohmfinearts.com/artists/details/2873)
+* A [change](https://de.wikipedia.org/w/index.php?title=Fritz_Neumann&oldid=229488522&diff=cur) to the German Wikipedia is awaiting approval

+It's interesting to see how many people and pages have adopted the link between Fritz Neumann (1928–2014) and Ric.

+Keep in mind, it'S certain that some Fritz Neumann is Ric, just not the one who was born in 1928.

-The page will be updated in the next weeks
+The page will be updated in the next weeks...